cmhhelgeson/Apollo_Express_v4_Boilerplate/README.md

 ```

 <h3>Setting up GraphQL-Scalars</h3>
-Now that we have set-up our environment, we can begin to define our top-level schema.
+Now that we've setup our environment, we can begin to define our top-level schema.

 In order to use the custom scalars defined within the graphql-scalars library, we'll need to make adjustments to two of our files.

-First, in codegen.yml, we'll need to add a config field that resolves custom types from graphql-scalars into types that CodeGen natively understands.
+First, in codegen.yml, we'll need to add a config field that resolves custom types from graphql-scalars into Basic Typescript Types.

 ```yml
 # The location of our top-level schema